ApoorvSingh15/JavaApplication/JavaProject/README.md

+#Java Application
-A Simple JDBC application with features includeing Add Delete Update Search etc. It is a DBMS project and database used is MySQL.
+**A Simple JDBC application with features includeing Add Delete Update Search etc. It is a DBMS project and database used is MySQL.